2025 - A new future for High Street, Hebden Bridge

 With a more varied and traditional design

-Featuring an attractive façade and using a variety of materials, including stone at lower levels
+Featuring an attractive façade and using a variety of materials, including stone on the road facing façade.

 What are we proposing?